- What Is Supply Chain Management, Anyway?

 Supply chain quality management systems eliminate these concerns by providing consumers with a real solution to the problem.
 A blockchain-based system can monitor the creation, storing, transportation, and sale of these products internationally and make the information fully available to all parties.

 To find a smart example of this style of blockchain logistics in use, you need not look any further than the budding marijuana industry.
 Emerald Health Therapeutics is the largest cannabis producer in Canada.
 The firm recently made headlines when they announced a strategic partnership with DG Blockchain Solutions called CannaChain Solutions.

-CannaChain provides cannabis users and providers with an immutable record of their marijuana’s development.
+CannaChain provides CBG flower guide users and providers with an immutable record of their marijuana’s development.
 The protocol tracks the entire supply chain and e-commerce activity for the CannaChain platform.
 The partnership allows Emerald Health Therapeutics to monitor in real-time their cannabis’ development across multiple states.
 The increased monitoring abilities allow the firm to locate and eliminate any inefficiency within their development and delivery systems.

 The system monitors the plants throughout their entire growing cycle.
 Also, the monitoring extends to testing, quality assurance, safety, and handling data.
 Consumers can buy with confidence, knowing that their products are tracked through every step of the process.
 Tracking includes production, shipping, government regulations, and consumer activity.

 Let’s look at another example.
 When you go to your grocery store and buy an item, you are completely dependent on your trust of the company to ensure you are indeed getting what the packaging states.
 There is no verification system that enables you to prove that the oranges you bought are actually from Florida or the potatoes from Idaho.
 You must blindly trust that the companies you’re doing business with are being honest.
 In many cases, they aren’t.